Kubja Vishnuvardhana: Possible reason for the partition

 Das Kornel posits that Pulakeshin II sent his younger brother Kubja Vishnuvardhana as viceroy to the Vengi region.
 There, the latter was able to subdue the Vishnukundina King (possibly Janasraya Madhava Varman) and carve out a kingdom for himself.

-One possible reason could be the turn of events around middle of the 7th century in the Badami Chalukyan kingdom.
+One possible reason is the turn of events around middle of the 7th century in the Badami Chalukyan kingdom.
 The last few ruling years of Pulakeshin II ended in disaster.
 The great Pallava king Narasimhavarman I, inflicted a crushing defeat on the Chalukyas and burnt Badami.
 Pulakeshin II lost his life in this encounter.
-There was a period of confusion following these events.
-The five sons of Pulakeshin fought among themselves and tried to divide the kingdom into independent states.
+The five sons of Pulakeshin fought among themselves in the period that followed, and tried to divide the kingdom into independent states.
 Pulakeshin's third son Vikramaditya I became the Chalukya king c.
 642 and eventually restored order after defeating his brothers.

 Vishnuvardhana's reign

 Vishnuvardhana ruled over a kingdom extending from Nellore to Visakhapatnam.
 He assumed the title of Vishamasiddhi (conqueror of difficulties).
-Vishnuvardhana participated in the wars between his brother Pulakeshin II and the Pallava Narasimhavarma I and probably lost his life in battle in 641.
+Vishnuvardhana participated in the wars between his brother Pulakeshin II and the Pallava Narasimhavarma I and probably lost his life in a battle in 641.

 His son Jayasimha I succeeded him.